Anton0/anton0/README.md

 **Hi there 👋 🇦🇺**

-I'm Anthony Engelstad and, my passsion is fixing broken things, even if it means I have to break them myself first 🛠️

-I'm currently the Site Reliability Lead at Pepperstone Pty Ltd, and I've previously lead the SRE team at [Stax](www.stax.io), both focusing on building observable and reliable services in Amazon Web Services ☁️, together with application teams and developers.
+I'm an SRE focused on building reliable, scalable systems and keeping services running smoothly.
+I enjoy solving complex infrastructure challenges and automating everything that can be automated.

 #### Social Links